dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/dnb-ui-lib/v5-info.md

 ## Number component

 The new [Number component](/uilib/components/number) is a ready to use DNB number formatter.
-Use it where over you have to display a number, a currency value, phone number etc.
+Use it where over you have to display a number, a currency value, phone number, etc.

 Good reasons for why we have this is to: